Windows Driver Model: Device drivers for different Windows operating systems

 Common device driver compatibility issues include: a 32-bit device driver is required for a 32-bit Windows operating system, and a 64-bit device driver is required for a 64-bit Windows operating system.
 64-bit device drivers must be signed by Microsoft, because they run in kernel mode and have unrestricted access to the computer hardware.
 For operating systems prior to Windows 10 Microsoft allowed vendors to sign their 64-bit drivers themselves, assuming vendors had undertaken compatibility tests.
 However, Windows 10 64-bit drivers now need to be signed by Microsoft.
 Therefore, device vendors have to submit their drivers to Microsoft for testing and approval.
 The driver installation package includes all files in the .inf directory, and all files in the package need to be installed, otherwise the installation of the device driver may fail.
 For operating system versions before Windows 10 not all files necessary for the driver installation were included in the package, as this requirement was not consistently enforced.
 Some device driver installers have a user interface GUI, often requiring user configuration input.
 The absence of a user interface does not mean that the installation of the device driver is not successful.
 Besides, Windows 10 device drivers are not allowed to include a user interface.
 The Network Driver Interface Specification (NDIS) 10.x is used for network devices by the Windows 10 operating system.
 Network device drivers for Windows XP use NDIS 5.x and may work with subsequent Windows operating systems, but for performance reasons network device drivers should implement NDIS 6.0 or higher.
-Similarly, WDDM is the driver model for Windows Vista and up, which replaces XPDM used in graphics drivers.